-For men, this Hormonal Change occurs very slowly but still leads to huge changes over time.
+For men, this Hormonal Change occurs very slowly but still leads to massive changes over time.
 Beginning around age thirty, men start to lose around 1%-1.5% of their Testosterone Production annually.
 Over the course of years, this is barely noticeable, but from the late-40s and beyond, these changes can be quite dramatic.
 Recent research shows that around ¼ men over thirty have Testosterone Levels which are demonstrably low.
-The majority of guys with low Testosterone Levels don’t show symptoms, but approximately 5% of men are considered to suffer from Low-T.
+The majority of guys with low Testosterone Levels don't show symptoms, but approximately 5% of men are considered to suffer from Low-T.

-Many believe that in the future, Low-T Diagnoses will be sure to rise as it becomes more socially acceptable to seek treatment and as the medical community becomes more acutely aware of the negative effects of Testosterone Deficiency.
+Many believe that in the future, Low-T Diagnoses will be sure to rise as it becomes more socially acceptable to seek treatment and as the medical community becomes more acutely aware of the harmful effects of Testosterone Deficiency.

 What Are The Symptoms of Testosterone Deficiency?

 Most folks first consider Low Sex Drive and diminished sexual function when they think of Low-T, but it's a big deal and affects a wide range of physiological tasks which are necessary to support health and vitality.
 Men with Testosterone Deficiency are more likely to suffer from low energy, poor sleep quality, hot sweats, irritability, depression, cognitive fogginess, joint pain, nervousness, and anxiety.

-Testosterone is an incredibly important hormone with regard to male (and female!) health, but it’s also increasingly precious with every passing year.
+Testosterone is an incredibly important hormone about male (and female!) health, but it's also increasingly precious with every passing year.
 The problem with Low-T is that many of the symptoms cause the condition to progress further.
 Anxiety increases cortisol levels which further deplete Testosterone Levels.
 Body fat converts Testosterone into Estrogen, causing the circulating supply of Free Testosterone to drop even lower.